 Child's pose: Balasana

-This list wouldn’t be complete without the pose of the child.
-From all fours, tell the child to sit back on her heels, resting her head on the mat.
-The fingers walk away from the body.
-This stretches hips, thighs, ankles and brings a sense of calm, making it the perfect pose to begin or end a yoga practice.
+This list wouldn't be complete without the pose of the child, which Kimberly refers to as "the place of safety."
+From all fours, tell your child to sit back on her heels, resting her head on the mat.
+Then let her "walk" her fingers away from her body to stretch the hips, thighs and ankles.

 Image credit: Kristin Bustamante